AndreiMuntea/XPlatform-MiniLib/readme.md

 ### To build for Windows KM
 In order to build for windows kernel mode, please see the xpf_lib/win_km_build directory.
+Or the xpf_tests/win_km_build (for the test driver).
-It contains a separate readme file with the instructions.
+They each contain a separate readme file with the instructions.

 ### Use in your own project
 To use the cross platform lib in your project, you just need to include "xpf.hpp" header and link with the library.